CSCI-1250/class_resources_public/labs/python_labs/01_grade_calculator_lab.md

 ## Your Task: Refactor Using Functions

 Now let's take your working Phase 1 code and improve it using functions.
+Create a new file called `grade_calculator2.py` and build upon your Phase 1 work.

 ### Function 1: input_float()